 - Local non-profits

-- Local advocacy organizations to help you fight for your right to assistance if you have been denied the help that is legally yours.
+- Local advocacy organizations to help you fight for your right to assistance if you have been denied

 If you have researched national and local options and still need funding, consider the other options that may be available.
 You can apply for a home equity loan or home equity line of credit.
 You may also consider a personal line of credit if you only need a small amount of funding.